wlonk/arcadia/rules/making_characters.rst

 *characters* are aware of or discuss in-fiction.
 They are for you, the players, only.)

+.. index:: ! passion tokens, ! role tokens

-Your character starts with a number of role tokens based on their social role, and two :index:`passion tokens`.
+Your character starts with a number of role tokens based on their social role, and two passion tokens.

 If at any point during the game, you run out of role tokens, you have exhausted your good name for the time being; acquaintances are tired of